computer-lab/computerlab.io/source/_posts/notes-on-live-tweeting-search-queries.md

 Last May, I wrote a script that would log into my Google history page, find my most recent search queries, and tweet them from my public [Twitter account](https://twitter.com/ptsteadman).
-It tweeted searches from anywhere that I was logged in with Google, including my phone, in real time.
+It tweeted searches from anywhere I was logged in with Google, including my phone, in real time.

 I kept the script running continuously for over a year, generating about 17k tweets.
 A few nights ago, for various reasons, I decided to turn it off, and